navneil-naicker/password-manager-electron-react/README.md

-# Password Manager using Electron React with TailwindCSS
+# Password Manager
-A minimal password manager for Windows.
+A minimal password manager for Windows using Electron, React and TailwindCSS.